A World Class Clearing Organization

 OCC's participant exchanges include: BOX Exchange LLC, Cboe BZX Exchange, Inc., Cboe C2 Exchange, Inc., Cboe EDGX Exchange, Inc., Cboe Exchange, Inc., Miami International Securities Exchange, LLC, MIAX Emerald, LLC, MIAX PEARL, LLC, Nasdaq GEMX, LLC, Nasdaq ISE, LLC, Nasdaq BX, Inc., Nasdaq MRX, LLC, Nasdaq PHLX, LLC, Nasdaq Options Market, LLC, NYSE American Options, LLC, and NYSE Arca, Inc. OCC's clearing members serve both professional traders and public customers and comprise approximately 115 of the largest U.S. broker-dealers, futures commission merchants and non-U.S. securities firms.
 OCC's goal is to service clearing members and the exchanges through an operating plan that emphasizes timely, reliable and cost-efficient clearing operations.

 OCC also serves other markets, including those trading commodity futures, commodity options, and security futures.
-OCC clears futures contracts traded on Cboe Futures Exchange, LLC as well as security futures contracts traded on OneChicago, LLC.
-In addition, OCC provides central counterparty services for two securities lending market structures, OCC's OTC Stock Loan Program and Automated Equity Finance Markets, Inc., an automated marketplace for securities lending and borrowing wholly-owned by Equilend Clearing Services, Inc. (ECS).
+OCC clears futures contracts traded on Cboe Futures Exchange, LLC and Small Exchange, Inc. In addition, OCC provides central counterparty services for two securities lending market structures, OCC's OTC Stock Loan Program and Automated Equity Finance Markets, Inc., an automated marketplace for securities lending and borrowing wholly-owned by Equilend Clearing Services, Inc. (ECS).

 We promote stability and market integrity through effective and efficient clearance, settlement and risk management services while providing thought leadership and education to market participants and the public about the prudent use of products we clear.